rustyrussell/lightning-rfc-old/bolts/02-wire-protocol.md

 `amount_msat` MUST BE greater than 0.

 A node MUST NOT add a HTLC if it would result in it offering more than 1500 HTLCs in either commitment transaction.
+A node SHOULD fail the connection if this occurs.
 At 32 bytes per HTLC output, this is comfortably under the 100k soft-limit for standard transaction relay.

 A node SHOULD NOT offer a HTLC with a timeout less than `delay` in the future.
 See also "Risks With HTLC Timeouts".